Discovering...

 Finding a Tailor

 Ask your riad host for recommendations.
-Hotel concierges know reliable tailors accustomed to international visitors.
+Hotel concierges know reliable tailors accustomed to international visitors and their sizing expectations.

 Measurements